 state’s history.He served for three years as director of policy and

 legislative relations in former Governor Bob Wise’s administration.

 leaving that position in 2003, Keith formed his own business, a consulting

 firm, and represented both state and national businesses and organization.

 Keith resides in Parkersburg with his wife Pat, they have

 Sharon joined PAZ in May 2005, as Executive Assistant to the President.
 In 2007, she was promoted to Vice President.
 She has over 35 years experience in administrative and technical positions.

 In her role as VP, Ms. Albert is responsible for Marketing and Facilities Management of PAZ.
 Sharon earned here Associate of Arts degree from West Virginia University, Parkersburg.

-Sharon previously worked at Corning Glass Works and Professional Services of America, Inc. Sharon is a member of the Professional Women's Association of Parkersburg, being recognized in 2013 as PWA Woman of the Year.
-Additionally she served as President of the Parkersburg South High School Crew Boosters, Treasurer for the Family Support Group for the 146th Air Ambulance Unit of the West Virginia National Guard as well as many committees and offices at Gihon United Methodist Church.
+Sharon previously worked at Corning Glass Works and Professional Services of America, Inc. Sharon is a member of the Professional Women's Association of the Mid-Ohio Valley and Gihon United Methodist Church.